Deep Pressure Calming Activities for the Classroom or Clinic

 This is where understanding the power of deep pressure and vestibular input becomes transformative.
 These sensory strategies work directly with the body's nervous system to help children shift from dysregulation back to a calm, alert state.

-Deep pressure—think firm hugs, weighted materials, or pushing activities—activates the parasympathetic nervous system, signaling to the brain that it's safe to relax.
-Vestibular input from rhythmic, organizing movement provides the brain with critical information about where the body is in space, helping to reorganize scattered neural activity.
+Deep pressure — think firm hugs, weighted materials, or pushing activities—activates the parasympathetic nervous system, signaling to the brain that it's safe to relax.
+Vestibular input from rhythmic, organizing movement provides the brain with critical information about the body's position in space, helping reorganize scattered neural activity.

 What makes these strategies particularly valuable in the classroom is that they're immediate, accessible, and empower children to become active participants in their own regulation.
 When we teach children that their bodies have built-in tools for calming—and give them concrete ways to access those tools—we're building the foundation for lifelong self-regulation skills.

-In this post, we'll explore specific deep pressure and vestibular activities that you can implement right away in your classroom or clinic, along with the brain-based reasoning that helps children understand why these strategies work.
+In this post, we'll explore specific deep-pressure and vestibular activities you can implement immediately in your classroom or clinic, along with the brain-based reasoning that helps children understand why these strategies work.

 Why Deep Pressure Works